edgedb/edgedb/docs/guides/cheatsheet/cli.rst

 ``dbschema`` directory will be generated.
 For details on using projects, see the :ref:`dedicated guide <ref_guide_using_projects>`.

-Once initializing, you can run the CLI commands below without additional connection options.
+Once initialized, you can run the CLI commands below without additional connection options.
 If you don't set up a project, you'll need to use :ref:`flags <ref_cli_edgedb_connopts>` to specify the target instance for each command.